 - researching renewable energy sources

-- pioneering research into IVF to prevent hereditary diseases
+- pioneering new methods of IVF, to prevent hereditary diseases

 Our research reputationOur research reputation

 Research Excellence Framework

 Newcastle University is ranked 16th in the UK for research power in the Research Excellence Framework (REF) 2014.
 The vast majority of our research is placed in the top two categories of 4* (world-leading) or 3* (internationally excellent).